valenber/yaba/_docs/dev_log.md

 ## 10/12/2023

-### TIL auth_jwt directive does not work in OSS version of Nginx
+### auth_jwt directive does not work in FOSS version of Nginx

-I was hoping to use it in my ingress, but it is not available in free version of nginx.
+I was hoping to use `auth_jwt` in my ingress, but it is not available in free version of nginx.
 There is a commercial version called Nginx Plus that allows to configure JWT auth in this way, but with the open-source version I will need another approach.